 About the shifting legal and regulatory landscape driving corporate human rights due diligence

-• When norms differ; national and international legal requirements
+• When norms differ; national and international legal requirements.
+Setting expectations beyond domestic requirements and minimums.

-How legal teams can embed due diligence into corporate structures and transactions
+How to embed due diligence into corporate structures, transactions and daily work

 • JV, M&A